-In response to the Staff's comment, we propose to revise the disclosure on Form 10-K/A to reflect the foregoing.
+Response: In response to the Staff's comment, we propose to revise the disclosure on Form 10-K/A to provide the requested information.
 A draft of the Form 10-K/A is provided supplementally for the Staff's consideration.
 Proposed revisions in response to this comment can be found on page 17 of such draft.